This epic roadie connects the little coves, beaches and bays of the east and the immense dunes, wild coastline and vast, sweeping harbours out west.

 Whangārei harbour’s full name is Whangārei Terenga Paraoa, ‘the swimming (gathering) place of whales’ or ‘the meeting place of chiefs.’

-Drive further north still and you can explore any one of the hundreds of pristine bays in this part of the world, from Mangawhai and Mangawhai Heads in the south to the Tutukākā Coast in the north, most recently heralded by National Geographic Traveller, no less, as one of the world’s top three coastlines.
+Drive further north still and you can explore any one of the hundreds of pristine bays in this part of the world, from Mangawhai and Mangawhai Heads in the south to the Tutukākā Coast in the north, recently heralded by National Geographic Traveller as one of the world’s top three coastlines.

 Rich in sand dunes and rock pools, and perfect for a swim or kayak, the raw, natural beauty here combines with a soulful, creative vibe most evident in the local surf community and charming artist studios established on most roads in and out.